PLC Ladder Programming Training Course

 Industrial Robotics Automation: ROS-PLC Integration & Digital Twins

-28 HoursIndustrial Robotics Automation: ROS-PLC Integration & Digital Twins is a practical course designed to bridge the gap between traditional industrial automation and modern robotics frameworks.
-Participants will gain the expertise to integrate ROS-based robotic systems with PLCs for seamless, synchronized operations, while exploring digital twin environments to simulate, monitor, and optimise production processes.
-The curriculum places a strong emphasis on interoperability, real-time control, and predictive analysis through the use of digital replicas of physical assets.
+28 HoursIndustrial Robotics Automation: ROS-PLC Integration & Digital Twins is a practical, hands-on course designed to bridge the gap between industrial automation and modern robotic frameworks.
+Participants will acquire the skills to integrate ROS-based robotic systems with PLCs for synchronized operations, while exploring digital twin environments to simulate, monitor, and optimize production processes.
+The curriculum emphasizes interoperability, real-time control, and predictive analysis using digital replicas of physical systems.

-Delivered as an instructor-led, live training session (available online or onsite), this programme is tailored for intermediate-level professionals seeking to build hands-on skills in connecting ROS-controlled robots with PLC environments and deploying digital twins to drive automation and manufacturing efficiency.
+This instructor-led training, available both online and onsite, targets intermediate-level professionals seeking to build practical expertise in connecting ROS-controlled robots with PLC environments and implementing digital twins for automation and manufacturing optimization.

-- Master the communication protocols that link ROS and PLC systems.
+- Comprehend the communication protocols used between ROS and PLC systems.

-- Facilitate real-time data exchange between robotic units and industrial controllers.
+- Implement real-time data exchange mechanisms between robots and industrial controllers.

-- Seamlessly integrate sensors, actuators, and robotic manipulators into industrial workflows.
+- Integrate sensors, actuators, and robotic manipulators into industrial workflows.

 - Design and validate industrial automation systems using hybrid simulation environments.

-- Practical exercises focused on integrating ROS and PLC systems.
+- Hands-on exercises focused on integrating ROS and PLC systems.

 - Implementation of simulation and digital twin projects.

-- To request a customised training session for this course, please contact us to make arrangements.
+- To request a customized training session for this course, please contact us to arrange.

 Omron PLC Motion Control with Sysmac Studio

-14 HoursThis instructor-led, live training in the UAE (online or onsite) is aimed at intermediate-level automation engineers and control system designers who wish to implement motion control solutions using Omron PLCs.
+14 HoursThis instructor-led, live training in the UAE (online or onsite) targets intermediate-level automation engineers and control system designers who wish to implement motion control solutions using Omron PLCs.

-- Understand fundamental motion control concepts and their applications.
+- Grasp fundamental motion control concepts and their practical applications.

-- Configure motion hardware and software in Sysmac Studio.
+- Configure both motion hardware and software within Sysmac Studio.

-- Program and optimize single-axis and multi-axis motion control.
+- Program and optimize motion control for single-axis and multi-axis setups.

 - Implement coordinated motion strategies, including interpolation and synchronization.